laura-dietz/minir-plots/README.md

 Creating column plots with std error bars
 -------------------------------------------

 Classic bar chart indicating the mean of values for the given metric across all queries with error bars indicating the standard error.
+Will include results of a paired-t-test with respect to the best performing method - methods for which no significance of difference is detected are marked with a red arrow.

 ```
 usage: nix run -f $minirPlotsDirectory -c minir-column  [-h] --out FILE --metric METRIC runs [runs ...]